 An overview of the agenda for the 20th Annual SFA²F Meeting is given below.
-A detailed summary will be available in May 2026.
+A more detailed summary will be available in due course.

 4.00 PM - 7.00 PM: Registration desk open